cramis1/Marclock-with-CGM-weather/README.md

 # Marclock-with-CGM-weather
 Fitbit Clock Face for Versa and Ionic

+If you do not know how to load from the developer menu, please look for this app in the fitbit clock face gallery as "Marclock with CGM & weather".

-Clock Face that supports Blood Glucose (CGM - continuous glucose monitoring) data from XDrip+, Spike, or Nightscout.
+This clock face supports Blood Glucose (CGM - continuous glucose monitoring) data from XDrip+, Spike, or Nightscout.

 Includes:
 -Weather